(755 ILCS 5/13-5)

 The court may appoint

-the public guardian as the guardian of any disabled adult who is in need
+the public guardian as the guardian of any adult with a disability who is in need

 of a public guardian and whose estate exceeds $25,000.
-When a disabled adult
+When an adult with a disability

 who has a smaller estate is in need of guardianship services, the court